-Borrowings under the Loan Agreement are secured by the Company's personal property (exclusive of any intellectual property) and are subject to acceleration in the event of default.
+All outstanding obligations under the Loan Agreement are secured by the Company's personal property (exclusive of any intellectual property) and are subject to acceleration in the event of default.
 In the event of a late payment or default, the Company is obligated to pay a fee equal to 5.0% of such unpaid amounts.
-In connection with the Loan Agreement, the Company is required to comply with certain covenants, which among other things, restrict the Company from (i) effectuating a merger or consolidation with or into any other business organization, (ii) paying dividends or making certain other distributions and (iii) making investments in any entities or instruments other than certain investments specified in the Loan Agreement.
-In addition, the Loan Agreement contains standard affirmative covenants, including with respect to the issuance of audited consolidated financial statements, insurance, and maintenance of good standing and government compliance in the Company's state of formation.
-The Company is also required to maintain unrestricted cash balances of at least 2.5 times its monthly cash burn, and has covenanted not to make any capital expenditures in excess of \$0.4 million in the aggregate in any fiscal year without the prior written consent of PWB.
-In December 2020, the Loan Agreement was amended to allow the Company to make any capital expenditures in excess of \$2.0 million in the aggregate in 2021 and \$0.5 million in the aggregate in any fiscal year thereafter without the prior written consent of PWB.
+In connection with the Loan Agreement, the Company is required to comply with certain negative covenants, which among other things, restrict the Company from (i) incurring future debt or granting liens, (ii) effectuating a merger or consolidation with or into any other business organization, (iii) paying dividends or making certain other distributions, (iv) selling or otherwise transferring its assets, (v) making investments in any entities or instruments other than certain investments specified in the Loan Agreement and (vi) making capitalized expenditures in excess of 125% of the amount provided for in the annual budget approved by the board of directors.
+The Loan Agreement also contains standard affirmative covenants, including with respect to the 30, 2023, we are required to raise aggregate gross cash process of at least \$20.0 million from the sale or issuance of our equity or from strategic partnerships or any similar transaction.
+From after receipt of those proceeds, we are required to maintain at all times at least \$20.0 million of unrestricted cash in accounts with PWB.

-PWB has the right to accelerate all obligations of the Company in the event of a material adverse effect on (i) the operations, business or financial condition of the Company, (ii) the Company's ability to repay any portion of the Term Loans or perform any of its other obligations under the Loan Agreement and (iii) the Company's interest in, or the value, perfection or priority of PWB's security interest in the collateral.
-As of June 30, 2021, the Company had \$14.0 million available to draw on the Term Loans and had no outstanding principal.
+PWB has the right to accelerate all outstanding obligations of the Company under the Loan Agreement or terminate any remaining Term Loan commitments in the event of a material adverse effect on (i) the operations, business or financial condition of the Company, (ii) the Company's ability to repay any portion of the Term Loans or perform any of its other obligations under the Loan Agreement, and (iii) the Company's interest in, or the value, perfection or priority of PWB's security interest in the collateral.
+As of June 30, 2022, the Company had \$20.0 million available to draw on the Term Loans and had no outstanding principal.